Understanding Your Maturity Options

 If your beneficiary does not enroll in a qualifying program – you can request the earnings in your plan in the form of an accumulated income payment (AIP) provided you meet certain criteria.

 Educational Assistance Payments (EAPs)

-An educational assistance payment (EAP) is the payment your child receives from their RESP when they enroll at an approved post-secondary institution.
-The beneficiary will receive EAPs once a year in their 2nd, 3rd and 4th year of eligible studies, depending on the option selected and provided he or she remains eligible.
-This payment consists of investment earnings and government grant money accumulated in their RESP..
+An educational assistance payment (EAP) is the payment your child receives from their RESP when they enroll in an approved post-secondary institution.
+The beneficiary will receive EAPs once a year in their 2nd, 3rd and 4th year of eligible studies, depending on the option selected and provided the beneficiary remains eligible.
+This payment consists of investment earnings and government grant money accumulated in their RESP.

 Under both the Scholarship Option and the Self-Determined Option, EAPs consist of the following: